Identifying and Characterizing Behavioral Classes of Radicalization within the QAnon Conspiracy on Twitter: Methodology

 The top 20 one- or two-character tokens are shown in Figure \ref{figure3m}\textbf{a}.
 We observe several pointing and praying emojis as well as the \emph{frog} emoji, which members of the alt-right began adding to their Twitter handles in solidarity with white nationalism \cite{zannettou2018origins, hine2017kek}.
 We take the list of 17,779 tokens and filter out stopwords, punctuation, and words with less than 3 characters or no alphabetic characters like emojis to yield a \emph{persistent QAnon users}’ lexicon of 15,632 tokens, which includes 7,474 hashtags.
 The top 20 tokens after this filtering are displayed in Figure \ref{figure3m}\textbf{b}.
-Common words and hashtags are related to God, Trump, QAnon, and \emph{following} activity (“follow”, “ifb” = “I follow back”).
+Common words and hashtags are related to God, Trump, QAnon, and \emph{following} activity (“follow”, “ifb” = “I follow back”), which may indicate the presence of ``follow-back" communities (see Section \emph{Behavioral Classes of Radicalization (RQ2)} for more details).
 As this lexicon is much larger than the list of 30 keywords (described before), it can capture more subtle linguistic cues of QAnon accounts, including style and lingo.
+Moreover, as it is highly challenging to exhaustively list all QAnon-related keywords, given that some are less popular or secluded to particular circles, this method helps us find lesser-known keywords---for example, ``\#restartmiga" refers to ``Restart," an Iranian subgroup of QAnon.\footnote{https://foreignpolicy.com/2020/07/15/qanon-goes-to-iran/}

 We then tokenize each individual user’s self-drafted tweets to measure lexical similarity $C_{lexical}$ with \emph{persistent QAnon users}’ lexicon, quantified as follows: